DiscordApps/bot-generator/README.md

-# Discord Bot Generator

 ## Introduction

-> Create a discord bot in under 30 seconds with this easy to use template generator!
+> `Create a discord bot in under 30 seconds` with this easy to use template generator!

 ## Code Samples